Saranshgoel30/NLP-Foodcomputation/README.md

 | Backend API | http://43.205.136.103:8001 | 8001 |
 | API Documentation | http://43.205.136.103:8001/docs | 8001 |

+### 🎤 Enabling Voice Search on Production

-> **Note**: Voice search requires HTTPS or localhost due to browser security.
-For testing voice features locally, run on `localhost:3000`.
+Voice search requires HTTPS or localhost due to browser security policies.
+To enable voice search on the production HTTP site, follow these steps:

+#### For Google Chrome:
+1. Open Chrome and navigate to: `chrome://flags/#unsafely-treat-insecure-origin-as-secure`
+2. In the text box, add: `http://43.205.136.103:3001`
+3. Change the dropdown from "Disabled" to **"Enabled"**
+4. Click **"Relaunch"** to restart Chrome
+5. Voice search will now work on the production site!

+#### For Other Browsers:
+- **Firefox**: Go to `about:config`, search for `media.getusermedia.insecure.enabled` and set to `true`
+- **Edge**: Same as Chrome - use `edge://flags/#unsafely-treat-insecure-origin-as-secure`

+> **Note**: For local development, voice search works automatically on `localhost:3000`.

 ---